MykeMR/revelacin-de-regalo/PRD.md

 ## Edge Case Handling

-- **No Scroll Support**: Fallback to show all content at once on devices without smooth scrolling
+- **Impatient Users**: No skip functionality - experience must play through at designed pace to maintain magic
 - **No Image Load**: Show placeholder scroll background with all text content intact
 - **Audio Block**: Music toggle shows but handles browser autoplay restrictions gracefully
 - **Slow Connection**: Progressive loading with skeleton states, core content prioritized
-- **Small Screens**: Touch-friendly buttons (min 44px), readable text, proper spacing, adjusted scroll triggers
+- **Small Screens**: Touch-friendly buttons (min 44px), readable text, proper spacing
 - **Browser Compatibility**: Fallback for browsers without backdrop-filter or modern CSS

 ## Design Direction

-The design should evoke the experience of receiving and unrolling an ancient pergamino from the Three Kings.
-The scroll metaphor creates a tangible, physical connection to the digital gift.
-Golden tones suggest precious gifts, while parchment textures and scroll mechanics create an old-world, timeless quality.
-The scroll-based reveal should feel natural and intuitive - like slowly unrolling precious ancient document.
+The design should evoke the experience of receiving a precious gift announcement from the Three Kings.
+The timed sequential reveal creates anticipation and focuses attention on each element of the message.
+Golden tones suggest precious gifts, while parchment textures create an old-world, timeless quality.
+The reveal should feel like a magical ceremony unfolding before the recipient's eyes.

 ## Color Selection